 - 3 cups Brown Rice, cooked

 - 3/4 cup Coconut Milk (water, whole milk, or milk alternative can be substituted)

 - 1/4 teaspoon Ground Ginger

 - 3 Tablespoons Brown Sugar

-- Cayenne pepper, to taste ( I usually put 2-3 dashes)
+- Pinch of Cayenne pepper ( I usually put 2-3 dashes)

-- Mix the hot rice into the peanut butter sauce.
+- Once rice is fully cooked, mix hot rice and peanut sauce together.
 Transfer to a large pot/bowl if needed.
 Serve immediately.
-You can garnish with chopped peanuts.

 Amount Per Serving: Calories: 275Total Fat: 14gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 0mgSodium: 512mgCarbohydrates: 33gFiber: 3gSugar: 6gProtein: 7g